 Modules and APIs

 One very useful way modules can interact is through interfaces or APIs.
-With an API, you only expose what bits the developers need to use the module, while hiding the guts of the code.
+With an API, you only expose the bits of code the developers need to use the module, while hiding the rest.

 In a way, this means your API can act like a contract, defining what the module/library does and how it can be used by outside code.
 For example, the API might say “this module has this function that does this and returns this”.

 With APIs, you can be confident about what parts of the modules should or shouldn’t change without warning.
-That way, even when you need to change or fix things under the hood in a library, other things can keep using the API and trust that nothing will unexpectedly change out from under them.
-Plus, it’s also much easier to glance at a module and know what it can be used for (I’ll talk more about this in a bit).
+That way, even when you need to change or fix things under the hood in a library, other things can keep using the API and trust that nothing unexpectedly changes.
+Plus, it’s much easier to glance at a module and know what it can be used for (more on this later).

-At Tiny, we are very fond of modularity.
+At Tiny, we’re very fond of modularity.
 For example, the TinyMCE monorepo contains several modules that each contain code relating to specific functionality.
 For example:

 ...and many more.

-As a result of this kind of architecture, TinyMCE itself consists of a big dependency tree of libraries of helper functions (built on more libraries of helper functions!) that are all pulled together at the end to make the editor.
-It might sound complex, but we find that the benefits are very much worth it.
+As a result of this architecture, TinyMCE itself consists of a big dependency tree of libraries of helper functions (built on more libraries of helper functions!) that are all pulled together to make the editor.
+It might sound complex, but the benefits are very much worth the effort.